I Left Belize Sunburnt & Happy

 You swim.

-You climb through dark cave systems carrying helmets and headlamps while learning about ancient Mayan rituals and sacrifices.
+You climb through dark cave systems wearing helmets and headlamps while learning about ancient Mayan rituals and sacrifices.

-Belize Has That Backpacker Energy I’ll Always Feel Nostalgic About
+Belize Has The Backpacker Energy I'll Always Feel Nostalgic About

 Water taxis full of sunburned travelers.